The letters to the seven churches share a similar structure. They each feature:

 b.
 Let him hear what the Spirit says to the churches: Each one of these seven letters apply to all churches.
 We must hear what the Spirit says to the churches - not just to one church.
 These letters - each of them - were meant to speak to you, if you will only have an ear to hear what the Spirit says.

 i.
 "There were not seven books written, but one book in which these seven epistles were, out of which each church, or the church in it several periods, might learn what concerned it."
 (Poole)

 ii.
 "The churches of the land are sprinkled all over with bald-headed old sinners whose hair has been worn off by the constant friction of countless sermons that have been aimed at them and glanced off and hit the man in the pew behind."
 (H.W.
 Beecher)

 7. (7b) The promise of a reward.

 a.
-To him who overcomes: Jesus makes this promise to him who overcomes - but what does this overcomer overcome?
-We usually think of overcoming in dramatic terms of overcoming sin and in spiritual warfare, but here Jesus seems to be speaking of the overcoming of the coldness of their hearts and lack of love marked by the leaving of their first love.
+To him who overcomes: Jesus made this promise to him who overcomes - but what does this overcomer overcome?
+We usually think of overcoming in dramatic terms of overcoming sin and in spiritual warfare, but here Jesus seems to speak of overcoming of their coldness of heart and lack of love marked by leaving their first love.

 b.
-I will give to eat from the tree of life: The promise for these overcomers is a return to Eden, a restoration, and eternal life.
-This is meant first in the eternal sense of making it to heaven, which was no small promise to a church that was threatened with the removal of Jesus’ presence.
-It is also meant in the sense of seeing the effects of the curse rolled back in our own lives though walking in Jesus’ redeeming love.
+I will give to eat from the tree of life: The promise for these overcomers was a return to Eden, a restoration, and eternal life.
+This was meant first in the eternal sense of making it to heaven, which was no small promise to a church threatened with the removal of Jesus' presence.
+It is also meant in the sense of seeing the effects of the curse rolled back in our own lives though walking in Jesus' redeeming love.

 c.
 In the midst of the Paradise of God: Originally, the word Paradise meant "a garden of delight."
 Eventually, it came to mean "the place where God lives."
 Where God is, that is Paradise!